AryanAhadinia/AryanAhadinia.github.io/content/projects/SecChat.md

 ###### Double Ratchet

 Since we need both forward and backward secrecy, we need double ratchet algorithm which is a follow.
 THis protocol renew the keys after each message and also provides a way to decrypt the messages in the past.
-The is a schema of the protocol:
+The is a schema of the protocol retrieved from [1]:

 ![Double Ratchet](/SecChat/rat1.png)